 |Distribution and service center business ||Transporting and storing items, managing stocks, taking orders, providing consulting solutions |

-Section 8 (2) defined a pure equity holding company in the British Virgin Islands as the entity that “carries on no relevant activity other than holding equity participations in other entities and earning dividends and capital gains”.
+Section 8 (2) of the BVI Economic Substance Act defined a pure equity holding company as an entita y that “carries on no relevant activity other than holding equity participations in other entities and earning dividends and capital gains”.

-Particularly, the pure equity holding company is to have its economic substance if it complies with the following requirements:
+A BVI pure equity holding company is subject to a reduced economic substance test under the Act.
+Particularly, it must comply with the following requirements:

 - It complies with relevant regulations under which it is governed – i.e. BVI Business Companies Act, 2004 or the Limited Partnership Act, 2017; and

-This type of entity is presumed to not conduct core income-generating activity if activities carried on within BVI don’t include activities specified in section 7 of the Act.
-To rebut the presumption, the entity must prove that its activities within BVI include:
+An IP holding company is presumed to not conduct core income-generating activity if activities carried on within BVI don’t include activities specified in section 7 of the Act.
+To rebut the presumption, it must prove that its activities within BV include: